Warwolt/rktest/README.md

 - [Criterion](https://github.com/Snaipe/Criterion/)
 - [Rexo](https://github.com/christophercrouzet/rexo/)

+## For maintainers

+The following is useful for maintainers of RK Test.

-## Building the test and sample files
+### Building the test and sample files

 The files in the `tests` and `samples` are by default not built, but can be enabled by passing the following when generating the CMake build: